YvesCheung/TraceSystemService/README.md

 ![Build](https://github.com/YvesCheung/TraceSystemService/workflows/Build/badge.svg)

-> A tools to debug or intercept the methods call for Android `Context.getSystemService`.
+> A tool to debug or intercept the methods call for Android `Context.getSystemService`.

 ### 遇到的问题